 Digging up drains to repair affected pipe sections leads to major upheavals of the landscape.

 Further, a lot of the flora, which binds the ground and takes years to grow is destroyed.
 Ground covering materials need to be removed permanently.
 These must be replaced after repairs are completed.
 The replacement process might take months or even years.
 All the work above adds substantial peripheral costs.

 A disrupted ground surface poses a big risk to the residents, which is magnified if the building has multiple occupants (say an apartment building).
-Trenches, debris and holes make for vulnerable accident spots.
-It also becomes a hindrance in movement.
-Children, the elderly and pets become especially vulnerable to accidents.
-Pipe relining is easily the safer option, presenting none of the problems states above.
+Trenches, debris, and holes make for vulnerable accident spots.
+It also becomes a hindrance to movement.
+Children, the elderly, and pets become especially vulnerable to accidents.
+Pipe relining is easily the safer option, presenting none of the problems stated above.

 It involves much lesser labor costs as well as peripheral costs in rebuilding the green cover, the ground trenches, etc.

-The addition of the resin pipe into the old pipe reinforces the piping system.
+The addition of the resin pipe to the old pipe reinforces the piping system.